Install Trident on a Red Hat OpenShift cluster and create storage objects

 storageDriverName: ontap-nas

-managementLIF: <cluster management lif>
+managementLIF: <ONTAP management LIF>

 backendName: tbc-nas

-storagePrefix: testzoneb
+storagePrefix: testzoneb #<replace with your prefix>

 defaults: